th2-net/th2-codec-open-api/README.md

 ### Codec configs:

-* checkUndefinedFields - Enable or Disable warnings for all undefined fields inside object structures, true by default.
+* checkUndefinedFields - Enable or Disable warnings for all undefined fields inside object structures, (`true` by default).
+* dateFormat - setup format of processed date (`yyyy-MM-dd Z` by default)

 **validationSettings (open api dictionary)**
 * enableRecommendations - Enable or Disable recommendations, `true` by default.